Below is a range of timber sleeper ideas with decorative features which demonstrate how previous customers have installed them into their garden.

 Installing raised beds

-Should your timber sleeper design require multiple rows, if you are building a raised bed, for example then it’s essential to fasten or stake the sleepers together.
+Should your timber sleeper design require multiple rows, if you are building a raised bed for example, then it’s essential to fasten or stake the sleepers together.
 We recommend using 2x 150mm timber screws at each corner of the raised bed to attach the sleepers together.
 50mm of the length of the screw needs to drill into the adjoining sleeper in order to ensure a secure connection.
-Installing the timber sleepers using this method will ensure they are stable and rows in the raised bed remains firm, otherwise there could be a risk of them becoming unstable.
+Installing the timber sleepers using this method will ensure they are secure and the raised bed remains firm, otherwise there could be a risk of them becoming unstable.

 For more information we have produced a blog detailing: How to Install Raised Beds